arangodb/velocypack/VelocyPack.md

 points to the actual VPack value elsewhere in memory.

-## Artifical minimal and maximal keys
+## Artificial minimal and maximal keys

-These values of types 0x1e and 0x1f have no meaning other than comparing smaller or greater respectively than any other VPack value.
+These values of types `0x1e` and `0x1f` have no meaning other than comparing smaller or greater respectively than any other VPack value.
 The idea is that these can be used in systems that define a total order on all VPack values to specify left or right ends of infinite intervals.